flybywiresim/docs/docs/a32nx-dev/overview.md

 ### Reference material

 Creating a high-fidelity aircraft is a serious task that requires focus and dedication.
 But more importantly, it's a strive for accuracy and realism.
-Therefore, any change that affects the appearance or behavior of a plane needs to reference IRL documentation.
+Therefore, any change that affects the appearance or behavior of a plane needs to reference real documentation.

 The maintainer team has the role of deciding if references are suitable for a change.
 It is understandable that new developers do not have access to in-depth resource material.